scottslowe/weblog/content/post/2018-09-06-kubernetes-cilium-containerd-using-kubeadm.md

 The same change to the `kubeadm` configuration file is needed here, along with (maybe) the `modprobe` and `sysctl` commands.

-Once this step is complete, you'll have a three-node control plane up and running, although they'll all report NotReady in `kubectl get nodes` until we install a networking plugin.
-Fortunately, we'll tackle that next.
+Once this step is complete, you'll have a three-node control plane up and running, although they'll all report NotReady in `kubectl get nodes` until you install a networking plugin.
+Fortunately, you'll tackle that next.

 ## Install a Pod Network